'Ride Along' rolls over 'Jack Ryan' to win U.S. weekend box office

 The low-budget horror film "Devil's Due" opened with $8.5 million in sales for the No. 7 slot.

-Viacom's Paramount Pictures released "Jack Ryan: Shadow Recruit.
-"The Ride Along" and "Lone Survivor" were distributed by Comcast's Universal Pictures.
-Fox, a unit of Twenty-First Century Fox, released "Devil's Due."
-Open Road Films, a joint between theater giants AMC Entertainment and Regal Entertainment Group, released "The Nut Job".
+Viacom's (VIAB.O) Paramount Pictures released "Jack Ryan: Shadow Recruit.
+"The Ride Along" and "Lone Survivor" were distributed by Comcast's (CMCSA.O) Universal Pictures.
+Fox, a unit of Twenty-First Century Fox (FOXA.O), released "Devil's Due."
+Open Road Films, a joint between theater giants AMC Entertainment (AMC.N) and Regal Entertainment Group (RGC.N), released "The Nut Job".

 (Reporting By Ronald Grover and Chris Michaud)